-I do…never gained weight…feels cold most of the time and a lot of other complicationsposted almost 2 years ago
+I do…never gained weight…feels cold most of the time and a lot of other complicationsposted over 2 years ago

 Yes! the cold feeling has been sometimes really bad, sometimes i needed to wear hand gloves inside the house!